rensftw/.dotfiles/README.md

 * [`brew`](https://brew.sh/) for macOS package management
 * [`nvm`](https://github.com/nvm-sh/nvm) for Node version management
 * [`BpyTOP`](https://github.com/aristocratos/bpytop) for process monitoring

-## Setting up a new machine
-This setup has been tailored for and tested on macOS.
-There are 3 main scripts:
-* `install.sh`: Installs tools/software and sets up config files
-* `backup.sh`: Backs up `Brewfile`, [`Code`](https://code.visualstudio.com/) extensions, and global npm packages
-* `uninstall.sh`: Removes all global packages, tools, and config files

-## Using this setup
-Feel free to fork this repo and customize it to your own needs!
-Here's some useful information for getting started:
-* Directories starting with an underscore (_) contain helpers
-* All other directories are `stow` packages

 ## Screenshots
 [Powerlevel10k](https://github.com/romkatv/powerlevel10k/) Rainbow prompt with [Glacier](https://github.com/bahlo/iterm-colors#glacier) theme on [iTerm2](https://iterm2.com/):